tfilo/my-cookery-book-2-backend/README.md

 ## Build of docker images
 Images can be build using script `build-images.sh`.
 It will create docker images for frontend and backend using Docker files Docker.frontend and Dockerfile.backend.
-After build of images you can try run application using `docker-compose up -d`.
+After build of images you can try run application using `docker compose up -d`.
 After successful startup it will provide following services:

 | Name | URL | Description |